 Awards and Honors

-Shortly after becoming an officer for the American Astronomical Society, she won the Ellen Richards Research Prize.
-She used the money from the award to create the Annie J. Cannon award which is given out to a female astronomer in North America, within five years of receiving her doctorate, who has contributed notably to the field of Astronomy.
-The award now comes with a $1,500 prize and an expenses paid opportunity to speak at the yearly AAS convention.
+The Association to Aid Scientific Research by Women awarded the 1932 Ellen Richards Research Prize for $1,000 to two worthy recipients, one being Annie Jump Cannon.
+She used the $1,000 prize money as seed money for an ongoing prize to be given out to a female astronomer of accomplishment on a bi-annual basis.
+Today the Annie Jump Cannon Award in Astronomy is given out annually to a woman astronomer in North America, within five years of receiving her doctorate, who has contributed notably to the field of Astronomy.
+The award now comes with a $1,500 prize and an expense paid opportunity to speak at the yearly AAS convention.

-Cannon, Annie J. In the Footsteps of Columbus (Annotated) Introduction and Biography Included.
+Cannon, Annie Jump and Doug West.
+In the Footsteps of Columbus (Annotated): Introduction and Biography Included.
 C&D Publications.
 2015.